 As a soccer coach, you will be expected to do and be a little of everything, from being a role model for your young players, to tying shoes, to comforting them and encouraging them to get back out there and play after they get kicked "real hard" for the first time (and not the only time if they continue to play this sport) in their lives.
 This has nothing to do with X's and O's, but is just as important to a 6 year old child.

 A coach at USL should be expected to be on time for all activities that his/her team is involved in.
 If they can not be on time or make it to an activity, parents should be notified and if possible, another parent can begin or take over for that activity.
 On time for the coach is earlier than for any of his/her players.
-If game time is 11:00 am, the coach should be at the field a half an hour before game time, with their corner flags or PUGG Goals, and exact change to pay the referee (at the Under-8 and above).
+If game time is 11:00 am, the coach should be at the field 20-30 minutes before game time.
 This will allow for the coach to organize his/her team before the game, have them dribbling or other warm-up routine, and give a time cushion in case you "hit all of the red lights on the way to the field."
 By being early to practice, the coach can lay down their cones, and get a better feel for how much space you will have to practice and adjust your plans for the day, in case unexpectedly there are 2 other teams practicing at the same time.

 What is the role of the coach during a game?